 Students can make an appointment by following the instructions on the Knight App or by contacting the Student Wellness Center at 540-261-8470 or firstname.lastname@example.org.
 In the event of an after-hours crisis please call campus security or 911 or immediately visit the Emergency Room at Carilion Stonewall Jackson Hospital.

-The Student Wellness Center includes an on-campus nurse who can provide basic first aid, over-the-counter treatments, basic medical tests and assessments, and referrals to local doctors.
-The nurse will make house calls to students living on campus during business hours on weekdays.
-Students can call the nurse at 540-261-8469.
+The Student Wellness Center includes a triage center that can provide basic first aid and referrals to local doctors.
 For after-hours care or emergencies call 911 or immediately visit the Emergency Room at Carilion Stonewall Jackson Hospital.

 Our Standards of Conduct and tight-knit campus community make Southern Virginia University an especially safe place to attend college.
 The Office of Campus Security is responsible for keeping university students and properties safe.
 Please contact Campus Security if you have any safety concerns or need help on campus.
 In the case of an emergency call 911.